 Finding your dream tech job isn’t just about luck—it’s also about factors totally within your control.
 There are so many things you can do to set yourself up for success.
 For instance, if you don’t live in one of the best places for tech jobs, that’s something you can change!

 But when you’re on the job hunt, one of the other success-defining factors is as simple (yet difficult) as looking in the right place.
 Looking in the best cities for IT jobs will be a lot more fruitful than trying to make it work in a small town.

-The prospect of picking up and taking your life to a new city might be intimidating.
+The prospect of picking up and taking your life to new cities with tech jobs might be intimidating.
 But if you find that right job, moving to one of the best tech cities can also be life-changing—the choice you look back on in the future as a defining decision of your career.

 Take it away, Artur!

 Disclosure: I’m a proud affiliate for some of the resources mentioned in this article.
 If you buy a product through my links on this page, I may get a small commission for referring you.
 Thanks!